Diaosi

-Usage
+History

-The term diaosi (屌丝) – literal meaning "dick hair" – first appeared in an online dispute between two sub-forums of the BBS Baidu Tieba in October 2011.
-The members of Thunder's Big Three forum were insulted by the term, "diao" (a swear word or an offensive expression for "penis"), so they threw diaosi (dick hair) back at the Li Yi forum, suggesting that Li Yi's membership were inferior.
-Rather than take offence, Li Yi's membership incorporated the term and identified with it.
+The term diaosi (屌丝), literal meaning "dick hair", first appeared in a flame war between two sub-forums of the BBS Baidu Tieba in October 2011.
+Netizens of the "Thunder Big Three" (雷霆三巨头) subforum posted an insult on the infamous Li Yi Bar calling the footballer Li Yi a "prick" and the fans of the Li Yi subforum "dick hairs", implying they are lowlifes, losers and incels whose only chance of getting close to a girl is as pubic hairs witnessing an alpha male having intercourse with one.
+Instead of taking offense, the netizens of Li Yi Bar found the swear word amusingly cool and decided to wear it like a badge of honor.

-The slang term emerged as a comedic insult, similar to the Western equivalent of "living in your mother's basement" – shorthand for "You're brave enough in a web forum but who are you in real life?"
-The Japanese term, otaku, also has a lot of similarities with diaosi.

-The term became a buzzword, referring to a young man born in a humble family, with mediocre appearance and standing and working in a dead-end job.
+The slang term then emerged beyond Baidu Tieba and spread across the Chinese internet as a comedic insult, similar to the Western equivalent of "living in your mother's basement" – shorthand for "You're brave enough in a web forum but who are you in real life?"
+The term then became a buzzword referring to any young man born in a humble family, with mediocre appearance and standing and working in a dead-end job.
 He has few prospects, is unable to purchase luxuries; he is an outcast from the social mainstream.
 Their time is mostly spent on the computer, especially online games.
 Programmers and media industry workers have the highest percentage of self-identified diaosi.
-He also dreams of having a "goddess" as a girlfriend, but when interacting with said "goddess" he feels inferior and behaves awkwardly, knowing the "goddess" would only sleep with an alpha "gaofushuai"(高富帅, "tall, rich and handsome") who is his polar opposite, and the closest distance he would get to intimacy with the "goddess" is that of a dislodged pubic hair neglected alone on the bedsheet during coitus.
+He also dreams of having a "goddess" as a girlfriend, but when interacting with said "goddess" he feels inferior and behaves awkwardly, knowing the "goddess" would only sleep with an gaofushuai (高富帅, literally "tall, rich and handsome", similar to the English slang "chad") who is his polar opposite, and the closest distance he would get to intimacy with the "goddess" is that of a dislodged pubic hair neglected alone on the bedsheet during coitus.